 Switching the roles is very similar to DRBD: just issue the command on your formerly secondary node.
-Precondition is that the old primary must not use its /dev/mars/mydata device any longer.
-If that precondition is violated, marsadm primary refuses to run.
+Precondition is that you are in connected state, and that the old primary does not use its /dev/mars/mydata device any longer.
+If the preconditions are violated, marsadm primary refuses to run.